 It's important to work with a partner who has knowledge of relevant regulations to create and launch approved PPC ads that meet Google’s and FFA’s criteria.
 You need to have trust that your forex PPC account management is in safe hands.

 target the right audiences

-Although keywords are the backbone to your ads, understanding the user intent behind the click is key to success.
-To do this, we have developed a process which creates a comprehensive targeting strategy:
+Although keywords are the backbone of your ads, understanding the user intent behind the click is key to success.
+To do this, we have developed a process that creates a comprehensive targeting strategy:

 analysing user performance: We consider a number of factors including location, language, device, gender, age and search query.
 Taking this audience-first approach, we can deliver maximum account efficiency and ensure you target those traders who will have the biggest commercial impact for your business.

 building custom intent audiences: Building performance-focused campaigns, we create bespoke audiences using data from the search network and competitor websites to target users who are actively searching within the forex market.
 Combined with Smart Bidding, we are set to maximise conversions while using a level of flexibility with Google’s RSA functionality.

 targeting demographics: Leveraging the data is massively important at this stage.
 Through Smart Bidding solutions, we use demographic and audience data to make real-time bid adjustments.
 Using the data acquired, we create bespoke copy with alternative messaging and tones based on the audience.
 Split testing ads is then continuously used to maximise results, ensuring we’re using the correct audience to boost performance.
 The insight from this testing can even be passed onto other digital channels.